-- Mount the clean air filter on the air filter support. - Grease the air filter in area .
+- Mount the clean air filter on the air filter support.

-Long-life grease ( p.
+Long-life grease (\ p.
 128)

 Insert both parts together, position them and fasten them using air filter holder 1.
 The arrow of marking UP faces up.

 If the air filter is not correctly mounted, dust and dirt can enter the engine and cause damage.